Melvin Belli: Career

 In 1971 he represented the infamous mob lawyer Frank Ragano in his libel suit against Time magazine; Belli lost the case.
+Time had published an article labelling Ragano as a "top Cosa Nostra hoodlum" after he attended a dinner in the wake of the La Stella Restaurant meeting in 1966.

 Belli's firm filed for bankruptcy protection in December 1995.
 Belli was representing 800 women in a class action lawsuit against breast implant manufacturer Dow Corning.
 Belli won the lawsuit, but when Dow Corning declared bankruptcy, Belli had no way to recover the $5 million his firm had advanced to doctors and expert witnesses.